HenriVDD/henrivdd.github.io/index.md

     Teaching Python to master students with no prior experience in programming

 **2021 - 2023**
 :   **Student mentoring**; Supervision of two students for the bibliography and research teaching unit of the Paris-Est Creteil University's [Biology and Health master's program](https://sante.u-pec.fr/formation-initiale/master/mention-bio-sante).
-Based on three articles, selected by myself around a same topic, students had to write a research synthesis, where they discuss the state of the art, the scientific progess and limits of the different papers and the scientific field in general.
+Based on three articles, selected by myself around a same topic, students had to write a research synthesis, where they discuss state of the art, scientific progess and limits of the different papers and of the scientific field in general.

 **2022**
 :   **Introduction to human reinforcement-learning**: Cogmaster, [Master of Cognitive Sciences](https://cogmaster.ens.psl.eu/en), ENS-PSL & EHESS (2 hrs)